RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-item

-### DVD/VHS
+### Film

 ###### start-subtype-content

-Film and Video recordings accessed via DVD, Blu-Ray, VHS, Film or other physical medium.
+Video recordings of films, movies accessed on DVD or other physical medium, or streamed online.

-- Citations can either begin with the Name of the Person primarily responsible for the content (Director, Producer, Creator, Actor etc. depending on the focus of your discussion) or the *Title of Production*.
+#### In-Text Citation: Direct Quote

+The director's family name and year of release is needed for an in-text citation.

+To quote from audiovisual material use the format HH:MM:SS as a pinpoint, preceded by a comma e.g. Smith (2016, 00:21:18).

+> …a crucial moment of the documentary (Bricker 2009, 02:06:36).

+#### In-Text Citation: Paraphrase

+(Director's family name Year)

+> (Scott 1982)

+> (Fellini 1960)

+> In the film *Tim's Vermeer* Teller explores...
+(2013)

+#### Reference list

+For the reference list:

+- Roles are abbreviated e.g. dir. for director, and prod. for producer.

+- Include the original year of release.
+If unknown use the year of distribution or copyright.

-- If citing a section of larger work, such as a scene or chapter, the section titles are enclosed in quotation marks, and the larger work in Italics.
+- Film titles are italicised.
+Scene or chapter titles are enclosed in quotation marks.

-- Citations may include original release date of film or aired date of program.

-#### Note rule

-{.footnote-indent}Note number.
-Full Name of the Person Primarily Responsible for the Content, their role, *Title of Production* (Original year of release; Place of publication: Publisher’s Name, Year of publication), format. {/.footnote-indent}

-OR
+- For films sourced on DVD/ VHS include place of publication, studio/distributor, (and year of publication if different from original release date) followed by medium at the end of the citation.

+- For films streamed online include the duration, an accessed date, and URL/ name of the streaming service or library database at the end of the citation.

+- If the URL requires an account login, use the database name instead.

+**Film on DVD:**

-{.footnote-indent}Note number.
-“Title of Scene,” *Title of Production*, directed or equivalent by Full Name of the Person Primarily Responsible for the content (Original year of release; Place of publication: Publisher’s Name, Year of publication), format. {/.footnote-indent}
+Director’s Family Name, Given Name, dir.
+Year of release.
+“Title of Scene.” *Title of Film*.
+Place of publication: Studio/Distributor, Year of publication.
+Medium.

-##### Note examples

-> {.footnote-indent}1. *Blade Runner*, directed by Ridley Scott (1982; Burbank, CA: Warner Home Video, 2006), DVD. {/.footnote-indent}
+> Fellini, Federico, dir.
+1960.
+“Fountain Scene.” *La Dolce Vita*.
+Sydney, NSW: Umbrella Entertainment, 2005.
+DVD.
 >
-> {.footnote-indent}2. *La Dolce Vita*, “Fountain Scene", directed by Federico Fellini (1960; Australia: Umbrella Entertainment, 2005), DVD. {/.footnote-indent}

-#### Shortened note rule

-{.footnote-indent}Note Number.
-Family Name, Short Title of Production. {/.footnote-indent}

-OR

-{.footnote-indent}Note Number.
-Short Title of Production, "Short Title of Scene." {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}3.
-Scott, *Blade Runner.* {/.footnote-indent}
+> Scott, Ridley, dir.
+1982. *Blade Runner*.
+Burbank, CA: Warner Home Video, 2006.
+DVD.

+**Film streamed online:**

+Director’s Family Name, Given Name, dir.
+Year of release. *Title of Film*.
+Streaming service, duration.
+Accessed date.
+URL

+> Bricker, Eric, dir.
+2009. *Visual Acoustics: The Modernism of Julius Shulman*.
+Shulman Project Partners.
+Kanopy video, 01:23:00.
+Accessed July 4, 2021. https<nolink>://www.kanopy.com/product/visual-acoustics.
 >
-> {.footnote-indent}2. *La Dolce Vita, "Fountain Scene."* {/.footnote-indent}

-#### Bibliography rule

-The Bibliographic entry must begin with the Name of person primarily responsible for the content.

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content. their role. *Title of Production*.
-Original year of release; Place of publication: Publisher’s Name, Year of publication.
-Format. {/.hanging-indent}

-OR

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content. their role “Title of Scene.” *Title of Production*.
-Original year of release; Place of publication: Publishers Name, Year of publication.
-Format {/.hanging-indent}

-##### Bibliography examples

-> {.hanging-indent}Scott, Ridley.
-Director. *Blade Runner*.
-1982; Burbank, CA: Warner Home Video, 2006.
-DVD. {/.hanging-indent}
->
-> {.hanging-indent}Fellini, Federico.
-Director.
-“Fountain Scene.” *La Dolce Vita*.
-1960; Australia: Umbrella Entertainment, 2005.
-DVD. {/.hanging-indent}
+> Teller, Raymond Joseph, dir.
+2013. *Tim's Vermeer*.
+EduTV video, 01:16:27.
+Accessed July 4, 2021.
+Informit EduTV.

 ###### end-subtype-content